 Our operating results depend on the orderly operation of our receiving and distribution functions, which also depends on our vendors' adherence to our shipping and receiving schedules.
 We may not anticipate all of the changing demands that our operating activities may impose on our receiving and distribution functions.
-There may also be events that are beyond our control that could cause delays in these functions, including but not limited to, public health pandemics such as COVID-19 and other catastrophic events, changing macroeconomic trends, and general disruptions or delays in shipping and receiving.
+There may also be events that are beyond our control that could cause delays in these functions, including but not limited to, changing macroeconomic trends, public health pandemics such as COVID-19 and other catastrophic events, and general disruptions or delays in shipping and receiving.

 In addition, we rely on the flow of our goods through worldwide ports on a consistent basis.
 Disruption at the ports could create significant risks to our business, particularly if the occurrence is during a peak import time.
-For example, COVID-19 has resulted in a shortage of shipping containers, the lack of available shipping vessels, capacity constraints, and a general shipping backlog.
 If we experience significant delays in our receipt of product, we may experience an increase in freight costs, unanticipated inventory shortages, and missed sales opportunities which could adversely affect our financial condition, results of operations, and cash flows.

-Risks Related to the Acquisition of Pura Vida
+Risks Related to Pura Vida